cawilchesp/somatotype_pyside6/README.md

-## Binaries for Romberg's Test V 1.0
+## Somatotype V 1.0

-Romberg's Test is an application for analysis of patient's balance.
+Somatotype is an application for analysis of patient's anthropometric body type.

 Copyright ©️ 2022 Carlos Wilches